Choose Language

 Is generating an SBOM resource-intensive for development teams?

 It doesn’t have to be.
 Modern tools can automatically generate it as part of your build or deployment pipeline, removing manual effort.
-Once integrated, the process becomes routine—delivering real-time component insights without slowing down development or adding extra work for engineers.
+Once integrated, the process becomes routine – delivering real-time component insights without slowing down development or adding extra work for engineers.
+Find out which are the best tools with our blog Top 5 Software Bill Of Materials – SBOM Tools.

 Can SBOMs be shared with customers or partners?